Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Irresponsible behavior.
 This can range from leaving your belongings unattended in a public place to hurting yourself after a few too many drinks.
 If an incident occurs when an insurer could argue that you were behaving irresponsibly, they might not pay out.

 - Traveling to an unsafe area.
-If you travel to an area that the US Department of State has declared unsafe, your insurer can refuse to pay for any claims that happened while you were there.
+If you travel to an area that the US Department of State has declared unsafe, your insurer can refuse to pay for any claims that occur while you’re there.

 With millions of tourists flocking to its beaches each year, Jamaica is a fairly safe place to visit.
 However, no destination is risk-free, which is why it’s a good idea to have travel insurance in case something goes wrong.
 Concerns to be aware of in the country include: